 Chief Executive Officer, Clinton Global Initiative

-Robert S. Harrison is the chief executive officer of the Clinton Global Initiative.
-Previously, he served as the executive director of the Clinton Foundation's childhood obesity initiative.
+Robert S. Harrison is the Chief Executive Officer of the Clinton Global Initiative.
+Previously, he was the Executive Director of the Clinton Foundation’s childhood obesity initiative.
 Before joining the Clinton Foundation, Harrison spent 22 years on Wall Street as an investment banker and attorney.
-He joined Goldman Sachs & Co. in 1987, where he became a partner in the firm's investment banking division and global co-head of its Communications, Media, and Entertainment group.
+He joined Goldman Sachs in 1987, where he became a partner in the firm’s investment banking division and global co-head of its Communications, Media, and Entertainment group.
 From 1981 to 1987, Harrison practiced corporate law in the New York and Paris offices of Davis, Polk and Wardwell.
-Harrison is Chairman of the Board of Trustees of Cornell University, a member of the Board of Directors of the Association of American Rhodes Scholars, and honorary chairman of the Board of Directors of the Henry Street Settlement, a social service agency founded in 1893 to address the impact of poverty in New York City.
-He received a BA in government from Cornell University, a BA/MA in politics, philosophy, and economics from Oxford University, where he was a Rhodes Scholar, and a JD from Yale Law School.
+Harrison is Chairman of the Board of Trustees of Cornell University, a Director of the Association of American Rhodes Scholars and Chairman Emeritus of the Board of the Henry Street Settlement.
+He received a B.A. in government from Cornell University, an M.A. in politics, philosophy, and economics from Oxford University, where he was a Rhodes Scholar, and a J.D. from Yale Law School.

 CGI Deputy Director, Clinton Global Initiative